nalbam/nalbam.github.io/_posts/2020-02-28-body-temperature-alarm-en.md

 ## Lambda Backend

-When the photo is uploaded to Amazon S3 Bucket, [Aws Lambda function](https://aws.amazon.com/ko/lambda/) should be called by `Trigger`.
+When the photo is uploaded to Amazon S3 Bucket, [AWS Lambda Function](https://aws.amazon.com/ko/lambda/) should be called by `Trigger`.
-The Lambda function performs facial recognition with [Aws Rekognition](https://aws.amazon.com/ko/rekognition/) and stores them in [Amazon DynamoDB](https://aws.amazon.com/ko/dynamodb/) for each person.
+The Lambda function performs facial recognition with [Amazon Rekognition](https://aws.amazon.com/ko/rekognition/) and stores them in [Amazon DynamoDB](https://aws.amazon.com/ko/dynamodb/) for each person.

 This time, I developed and deployed using [Serverless framework](https://serverless.com/).